woodxiang/supreium-headless-gl/README.md

 ### How is the development environment set up?

+1. Clone this repo
-1. Init ANGLE submodule
+1. Init the ANGLE git submodule
 1. Run `npm install`
-1. Run `npm build`
-1. To do a local rebuild, `cd` into the build directory and run `make`
+1. To do a partial rebuild, `cd` into the build directory and run `make`
+1. To do a full rebuild, run `npm build`
+1. To run all the test cases, run `npm test`

+This should work on most environments, but hasn't been tested thoroughly with windows.

 ## License